Evaluating individualized treatment effect predictions: a model-based perspective on discrimination and calibration assessment: Simulation study

 \subsection{Simulation study procedures}

 \textbf{Data generating mechanisms:} Synthetic trial data were simulated for a trial comparing two treatments on a binary outcome.
 Covariates $\bm{x}_1$ and $\bm{x}_2$ were generated from independent standard normal distributions and treatment assignment was 1:1 and independent of $\bm{X}$.
-Data were simulated for both potential outcomes based on a logistic data generating mechanism (DGM) according to model
+Data generating mechanism 1 (DGM-1) was based on a simple logistic model

-for a population of size 100,000, and will be further referred to as DGM-1.
 DGM-1 includes main effects of treatment and $X_1$ and an interaction between treatment and $X_2$.
-For each of $n_{sim}=500$ simulation runs, development (D) and validation data (V1) sets of size 500, 750, and 1000 were randomly drawn from the population.
-Marginal event probabilities were $P(Y^{a=0}) \approx 0.31$ and $P(Y^{a=1}) \approx 0.20$.
-Additionally, independent validation sets of 1000 cases (V2) were sampled from a population of size 100,000 generated from a second DGM (DGM-2) with changes in the coefficients to reflect a different population
+For each of $n_{sim}=500$ simulation runs, development data sets (referred to as data sets D for development) of size 500, 750, and 1000 were randomly drawn.
+Validation data sets from DGM-1 were of size 1000 for each simulation run (referred to as data sets V1 for validation in data from DGM-1).
+Marginal event probabilities were $P(Y^{a=0}=1) \approx 0.31$ and $P(Y^{a=1}=1) \approx 0.20$.
+Additionally, independent validation sets of n=1000 cases were sampled from a second data generating mechanism (DGM-2) with changes in the coefficients to reflect a different population (referred to as data sets V2)

-Marginal event probabilities for the second DGM were $P(Y^{a=0}) \approx 0.39$ and $P(Y^{a=1}) \approx 0.31$.
+Marginal event probabilities for the second DGM were $P(Y^{a=0} =1) \approx 0.39$ and $P(Y^{a=1} =1) \approx 0.31$.
 With differences in both average treatment effect and heterogeneity of treatment effect between DGM-1 and DGM-2, a model developed in a sample from DGM-1 should not perform well in individuals from DGM-2.